mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 ## Implementation

-The trick to making this all work ...
+The trick to making this work is to create two stream class implementations with the same interface: ReadStream and WriteStream, which wraps the bitpacker.

+Then when we're reading packets we create a read stream on top of the buffer to read,

 ----------

--- shit intro: rewrite

-## Unified Packet Serialize Function

-...

 ## Bounds Checking and Abort Read